Prince of Peace Episcopal Church

 News & Upcoming Events

-Noonday Prayer & Discussion, Wednesdays at 10:45 AM in the Memorial Garden.
-Bring a chair.
+Noonday Prayer & Discussion, Wednesdays at 10:45 AM in the chapel.
+All are welcome.

 Ways to Donate